 But it was different on the South Side.
 Her mostly African-American and Latino patients there, when encouraged to schedule screening for colorectal cancer, often declined.

 Issaka has never stopped asking why disparities exist and how to achieve health equity in colorectal cancer screening.
 The questions aren’t academic.
 Screening can prevent colorectal cancer by detecting and simultaneously removing precancerous polyps, small lesions that over time can grow and become cancerous.

 But despite clear evidence that screening for colorectal cancer saves lives, rates aren’t where they should be.
 The screening goal for the U.S. population, according to the American Cancer Society and National Colorectal Cancer Round Table, is 80 percent.
 The actual rate is about 63 percent across all populations, with even lower rates among racial minorities and those of lower socioeconomic status.

-“Screening is a way to not only prevent disease but reduce racial and economic disparities,” said Issaka, who is on the faculty of the Hutch’s Clinical Research Division and the Hutchinson Institute for Cancer Outcomes Research, which is based in the Public Health Sciences Division.
+“Screening is a way to not only prevent disease but reduce racial and economic disparities,” said Issaka, who holds the inaugural Kathryn Surace-Smith Endowed Chair in Health Equity Research at Fred Hutchinson Cancer Center.
 “We need to close that gap so that every citizen can benefit from the advances in cancer care and prevention.”

 In Chicago, she carried out a study to explore why her South Side patients declined screening.
 Their answers often surprised her.
 At breakfast meetings and town halls, patients talked about how they couldn’t get to their appointment or didn’t know anyone who could take the day off and accompany them.
 (Colonoscopy, the gold-standard test, requires deep sedation, and so it’s not safe to drive afterward in that condition.)